What forced marriage is

 Support for victims

-Contact the Forced Marriage Unit (FMU) if you’re trying to stop a forced marriage or you need help leaving a marriage you’ve been forced into.
+Contact the Forced Marriage Unit (FMU) if you’re trying to stop a forced marriage or you need help to leave a marriage you’ve been forced into.

 How to contact the Forced Marriage Unit